One year for Christmas, my mother-in-law gave my children a “Chat Pack.” It’s a box of cards with simple questions designed to start conversations.

 The History of the Ethical Will

 A revival of an old Jewish tradition, the ethical will has gained popularity in recent years.
-It can take on a variety of forms, from a short letter, to a long autobiography, such as the bestseller “The Last Lecture”, written by Randy Pausch, a computer science professor who was diagnosed with terminal cancer.
+It can take on a variety of forms, from a short letter or a long autobiography.
+Randy Pausch, a computer science professor diagnosed with terminal cancer, wrote one called “The Last Lecture”.
 It can also take the form of a video or audio tape, or a series of tapes.

-Some people choose to share their ethical wills during their lifetimes on special events, while others leave instructions for them to be shared after their death.
+Some people choose to share their ethical wills during their lifetimes on special events.
+Others leave instructions to share them after their death.
+For example, I often incorporate a provision in a client’s Will or Trust allowing them to incorporate a separate document called “Words of Wisdom” to share the valuable lessons they have learned throughout their lives and offer insights and advice that they hope will guide their children in their own journeys.
 Whatever the form, and whenever they are shared, they are likely to be more treasured than any material wealth you leave behind.

 If you would like to write an ethical will, but don’t know where to start, several can help guide you, which you can see by clicking here.